jacopoM28/Python_Scripts/TE_scripts/README.md

 ---

-TE scripts usefull in TE annotation and curation
+TE scripts useful in TE annotation and curation

  1. BEE_v2.0.py : Python script to produce a set of alignments with new raw consensus sequences that MUST be manually curated (FOR MANUAL CURATION ONLY)
  2. AutomaticBEE.py : Python script to produce a set of alignments and automatically extended consensus sequences (FOR AUTOMATIC EXTENSION ONLY)
- 3. TE_AnnoSum.py : Python script usefull to calculate some summary statistics about a TE library and genome annotation.
-Usefull to compare the quality of different libraries.
+ 3. TE_AnnoSum.py : Python script useful to calculate some summary statistics about a TE library and genome annotation (*e.g* to compare the quality of different libraries).
  4. Merge_TELibraries.py : Merge multiple consensus libraries with redundant entries (*i.e* sequences with the same identifier before the classification) in order to keep only the "best one" (i.e. the classified and/or the longest one).
 It is possibile to provide a manually curated library that will be prioritize (*i.e.* all its sequences will be included in the final library).

 #### Possible workflow